-The historical town of Sartene is situated in south-west Corsica between Porto-Vecchio (to the east) and Ajaccio (to the north-west).
+The historical town of Sartene is situated in south-west Corsica between Bonifacio (to the south) and Ajaccio (to the north-west).
 Between the sea and the mountains, it refers to itself as 'the most Corsican of the towns in Corsica'.

-Although the region has been occupied since prehistoric times Sartene itself dates from the early 16th century, followed shortly after by the construction of the fortifications.
+Although the region has been occupied since prehistoric times, the founding of the town that we see today dates from the early 16th century, followed shortly after by the construction of the fortifications.
 Unfortunately the fortifications were not entirely successful and in 1583 the king of Algeria breached the defences and took much of the population for slavery.

 Take a look at Sainte Marie church on the edge of the square while you are here, the highlight is the square three storey clocktower.
 Other important buildings around the square include the Town Hall and the Governor's Palace.

 The old town area of Maniguedda is reached through a vaulted passageway next to the Town Hall.
 The narrow streets are crammed with tall ancient houses, linked by arches, arcades and alleys, occasionally blocked by unexpected outcrops of mountain.
 This part of Sartene spreads out down the hill, with a myriad of ever narrower passageways and staircases providing a fascinating glimpse of 'old' Corsica.

 Follow the signs to the 'Echauguette' to see an original small watchtower, a small stone tower on the defensive walls built in the 12th century.
 Note: after following the signs you need to go into the cafe gardens to actually see the tower which isn't very obvious when you are looking for it!